vinas24/MarioBros_TP1/enunciados/practica1/practica1_en.md

 ![Level1](imgs/mapa1.png)

-and that of `initLevel0()` should show the same map but with the only `Goomba` object being the one situated at position (0,19).
+and that of `initLevel0()` should show the same map but with the only goomba being the one situated at position (0,19).
 We recommend using this map for debugging.

 This concludes the first step.